yinyangsammy/snapshot-location-assessment/README.md

 3) The global safety API I was using stopped functioning, so I had to replace it with one provided by [Safeture Riskline](https://safeture.com/riskline-launch-apis-improvements/).

-4) My openweather API student subscription ended over the weekend I was asked to make amendments.
+4) My OpenWeather API student subscription ended over the weekend I was asked to make amendments.
 I presumed I would automatically go back to using the free tier, but that wasn't the case and my weather-forecast container broke.

 5) That same weekend, NewsAPI changed its pricing model, meaning I would be entitled to less hits - this resulted in my news-headlines container crashing due to 403 errors, i.e. limits being reached.
 I had to incorporate other news APIS along with NewsAPI.